data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 ## Protocol design requirements

-1. Must be a standard API that is unambiguously specified, and not rely on implementation details of any particular dataframe library.
+1. Must be a standard Python-level API that is unambiguously specified, and not rely on implementation details of any particular dataframe library.
 2. Must treat dataframes as a collection of columns (which are 1-D arrays with a dtype and missing data support).
+   _Note: this related to the API for `__dataframe__`, and does not imply that the underlying implementation must use columnar storage!_
 3. Must include device support
 4. Must avoid device transfers by default (e.g. copy data from GPU to CPU), and provide an explicit way to force such transfers (e.g. a `force=` or